HOME PLANTS GUIDES QUESTIONS ABOUT US SHOP SEARCH

 When used correctly, neem oil is a powerful insecticide.

-If used correctly over the whole plant, many people will have excellent results using it.
+Many people will have excellent results using it.
 But it's not an instant fix and takes time to do its thing.
 You need to have patience and potentially apply the treatment over a few weeks.

 An added benefit is that the oil will create a natural-looking leaf shine effect on sprayed plants.
 (If you're not a fan of this, you can remove some of the shine by using a damp cotton ball or microfiber cloth).

 A significant component of neem oil is Azadirachtin.
-When the oil is mixed with water Azadirachtin quickly loses it's strength.
+When the oil is mixed with water Azadirachtin quickly loses its strength.
 Studies show it can break down between an hour and four days after mixing.

 This means in most cases; it's far better to mix small fresh batches when needed and don't store any leftovers for long periods.